nerdai/mvml-assignment/README.md

 directory.
 - `get_metrics.py` takes a `predictions.csv` file and `labels.csv` and produces
 the classification report.
-- `Dockerfile` used dockerize the ML model for ease of deployment and reproducibility.
+- `Dockerfile` for dockerize'ing the ML model for ease of deployment and reproducibility.
 - `COMMENTARY.md` contains discussions around the requested topics (i.e., on overall approach, preprocessing, performance and metrics, and aspects that